London Marathon ballot: How can I enter next year’s race?

 How can I enter next year’s race?

 You can secure a place in the 2023 London Marathon by entering the ballot.
-The ballot opens on Saturday 1 October, one day before the 2022 edition of the race.
+The ballot opens on Saturday 1 October, one day before the 2022 edition of the race an closes at 21:00 on Friday 7 October.
+The ballot results will be announced before the end of October.

 The cost of a place in the TCS London Marathon for successful UK participants is £49.99.
 You do not have to pay your entry fee at the ballot, but entrants (UK residents) can opt to donate their entry fee to The London Marathon Charitable Trust no matter what the outcome of the ballot.
 If you are unsuccessful, then those who have donated their fee to the London Marathon Charitable Trust will have their name entered into a ‘lucky loser’ draw if you will, where 2,000 extra places are up for grabs.
 If you are unlucky twice, you’ll get a premium winter running top worth £70, a chance to win one of three pairs of entries to an Abbott World Marathon Major, including accommodation and flights.